Sorry, you need to enable JavaScript to visit this website.

 Consequently, the main top-level governmental authorities responsible for youth work are the following:

-1. The Ministry of Youth and Sports (until December 2021) and the Ministry of Family, Youth and Equal Opportunities (from January 2022)
+1. The Ministry of Youth and Sports (until December 2021), the Ministry of Family, Youth and Equal Opportunities (until December 2024), the Minsitry of Labour, Family, Youth and Social Solidarity since January 2025.

 2. Ministry of Education